christian-konrad/chronicle-db-on-raft-thesis/src/03a_background_replication.md

 one copy of important information, the service continues to be usable even when some copies are inaccessible, for example, because of a crash of the computer where a copy was stored."

+\todo{Infobox}
+Load balancing is another technique for achieving high availability through service replication.
+Since this work only deals with data replication, this topic is not covered here.

 "Building reliable distributed systems at a worldwide scale demands trade-offs between consistency and availability.
 Consistency is a property of the distributed system which ensures that every node or replica has the same view of data at a given time, irrespective of which client has updated the data.
 Trading some consistency for availability can oftentimes lead to dramatic improvements in scalability [@pritchett2008base].